Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Conclusions

 This article also substantiates our conceptual argumentation in \cite{vanrietvelde2018change}.
 Specifically, it shows that also in this more general setting, and despite the absence of global relational perspectives, our interpretation of the classical constraint surface and the Dirac quantized physical Hilbert space as perspective-neutral structures remains valid.
-Similarly, our interpretation of (specifically) gauge-fixed reduced phase spaces and reduced Hilbert spaces as the physics seen from a particular frame perspective is supported by the $N$-problem.
+Similarly, our interpretation of (specifically) gauge-fixed reduced phase spaces and quantum symmetry reduced Hilbert spaces as the physics seen from a particular frame perspective is supported by the $N$-body problem.
+In particular, our work also sheds novel light on the relation between Dirac and reduced quantization from the perspective of quantum reference frames.
+As we have seen, quantizing a classical frame perspective is generally inequivalent to constructing the quantum frame perspective by symmetry reducing the perspective-neutral structure obtained through Dirac quantization.
+The general inequivalence of Dirac and reduced quantization \cite{Ashtekar:1982wv,guillemin1982geometric, tian1998analytic,hochs2008guillemin,gotay1986constraints,kucha1986covariant,Ashtekar:1991hf,Schleich:1990gd,Kunstatter:1991ds,Hajicek:1990eu,Romano:1989zb,Dittrich:2016hvj,Dittrich:2015vfa,Loll:1990rx} can be phrased more physically as `frame associated symmetry reduction and quantization don't commute'.
+Based on quantum frame covariance, we have argued that precedence should be given to Dirac quantization and hence the perspective-neutral structure from which internal frame perspectives are derived.

-As an outlook, our method will be further developed by applying it to a quantum cosmological model in \cite{pacosmo} to demonstrate how one can also witch temporal reference systems, i.e.\ relational clocks, in a quantum theory.
-This, in fact, will also inspire a new perspective on the `wave function of the universe'.
+As an outlook, our method is further developed by applying it to quantum cosmological models in \cite{Hoehn:2018aqt,Hoehn:2018whn} to demonstrate how one can also witch temporal reference systems, i.e.\ relational clocks, in a quantum theory.
+This, in fact, also inspires a new perspective on the `wave function of the universe'.
 As will be exhibited in \cite{pqps}, our frame transformation method is actually equivalent to that originally developed in \cite{Bojowald:2010xp,Bojowald:2010qw,Hohn:2011us}, provided one restricts to a semiclassical regime within which the latter was constructed.
-Finally, an extension of the original quantum reference frame approach of \cite{Giacomini:2017zju} to relativistic systems with {\it internal} spin degrees of freedom will be presented in \cite{FEC} together with an analysis of the operational consequences of such extended quantum frame transformations.
+Finally, an extension of the original quantum reference frame approach of \cite{Giacomini:2017zju} to relativistic systems with {\it internal} spin degrees of freedom is presented in \cite{FEC} together with an analysis of the operational consequences of such extended quantum frame transformations.